Loan Guide for Small Businesses

 Accessing cash or cash flow from a credit card is an easy option.

-To improve your cash flow you should ensure you do not have outstanding balances on credit cards.
-You would not want to rely on this form of funding because the rates of interest are so very high so check with your accountant for other forms of finance.
+To improve your cash flow, you should ensure you do not have outstanding balances on credit cards.
+You would not want to rely on this form of funding because the rates of interest are so very high so check with your accountant for other types of finance.

-All manner of grants are available.
-These are not loans but "gifts" which don't need to be repaid.
-Generally the value is smaller and harder to receive.
+Various types of business grants are available.
+Grants are not loans in the traditional sense, but "gifts" that don't need repaying.
+Usually, the value is smaller and harder to receive.

-Grants are normally provided by government departments, universities and local councils.
-Check locally to see what could be available for your business.
+Government departments, universities, and local councils tend to offer grants to businesses, so check locally to see what could be available for your new venture.